 - Lena Dahlberg, Associate Professor of Social Work, with a special interest in social exclusion and loneliness among older people as well as in inequality in healthcare

-- Marie Elf, Associate Professor, Healthcare Environments, with special interests in how to improvement the design of new healthcare environments during planning stages and in the effect of architectural design on older people living in residential care facilities and people who are being cared for in stroke units
+- Marie Elf, Professor of Nursing and Docent, Healthcare Environments, with special intrests in how to improve the design of new healthcare environments during planning stages and in the effect of architectural design on older people living in residential care facilities and people who are being cared for in stroke units

 - Anna Cristina Åberg, Associate Professor of Physiotherapy, with a special interest in the connection between cognition and physical activity, fall prevention, and the development of mobile e-health solutions